 To your list of venues I would add Mezzrow, admission to which will also get you into Smalls across the street and, if you find it easy to get to Queens, Terraza 7.

-― Got Your Money Changes Everything (James Redd and the Blecchs), Thursday, 16 March 2017 11:19 (two months ago) Permalink
+― Got Your Money Changes Everything (James Redd and the Blecchs), Thursday, 16 March 2017 11:19 (four months ago) Permalink

 I was in NYC for an extremely brief trip and looked for record stores close to where I was staying.
 Academy was cool although much smaller than I had imagined.
 I also went to Village Music World, which I literally backed out of- perhaps the worst record store I've ever been to. there was another one nearby - Generation Records maybe, which was not bad- mostly new releases.